Method of evolving junction on optimal path planning in flow fields: Completeness

-In this section, we demonstrate that Algorithm \ref{alg} is complete if $L=1$ or $L=\|v\|^2+C$.
-We first offer the following theorem and provide detailed proof in the next two sub-sections \ref{completeness_time} and \ref{completeness_energy}. \begin{theorem} If the flow field is piece-wise constant and \eqref{flow_v_bound}, \eqref{opt_assumption} hold, then Algorithm \ref{alg} solves (\ref{problem}) when $L=1$ or $L=\|v\|^2+C$ where $C$ and the flow velocity $u$ are not $0$ simultaneously.
-That is, under the previous conditions, Algorithm \ref{alg} is complete. \end{theorem} The idea is that by Bellman principle, optimal trajectory admits a optimal sub-structure property, that is, any piece of the optimal trajectory is also optimal for the sub-problem.
+The idea is that by Bellman principle, optimal trajectory admits an optimal sub-structure property, that is, any piece of the optimal trajectory is also optimal for the sub-problem.
 By applying this principle, we consider the path segment in each single region, and try to construct a solution $\psi$ with two types of objective function described in Section \ref{problem_statement}, for the Hamilton-Jacobi-Bellman equation (HJB)

 where

 is the Hamiltonian and